pancakeswap/pancake-info-api/documentation.md

 ## [`/assets`](https://api.pancakeswap.info/api/assets)

-Returns the tokens in the top ~1000 pairs on PancakeSwap V2, sorted by reserves.
+Returns the tokens in the top ~1000 pairs on PancakeSwap, sorted by reserves.
-Results are edge cached for 24 hours.

 ### Request